How much is your car worth?

 The Toyota Mirai weighs 616 pounds more than the Volkswagen e-Golf.
 The NHTSA advises that heavier cars are much safer in collisions than their significantly lighter counterparts.

 The Mirai comes with free roadside assistance for 2 years unlimited miles.
 Toyota will send help if you run out of gas, need a jump-start, lock your keys in or need any assistance on the road.
 Volkswagen doesn’t give free roadside assistance for the e-Golf.

 Toyota’s powertrain warranty covers the Mirai 5 years and 40,000 miles longer than Volkswagen covers the e-Golf.
-Any repair needed on the engine, transmission, axles, joints or driveshafts is fully covered for 10 years or 100,000 miles.
+Any repair needed on the motor, fuel cell, transmission, axles or joints is fully covered for 10 years or 100,000 miles.
 Coverage on the e-Golf ends after only 5 years or 60,000 miles.